madman-bob/Smart-Fruit/README.rst

     If ``train_test_split_ratio`` or ``test_sample_count`` are provided, perform cross-validation of the given data.
     Return both the trained model, and the score of the test data on that model.

+  - ``random_state`` - Either a ``numpy`` ``RandomState``, or the seed to use for the PRNG.

+  Useful for getting consistent results, for example for automated tests.
+  Do not use this parameter when generating models you plan to use in production settings.

   eg.